MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param EvtObjectAcxRequestPreprocess

-An EvtObjectAcxRequestPreprocess that will be added TBD.
+An EvtObjectAcxRequestPreprocess that will be added to the stream.

 ### -param DriverContext

 An optional ACXCONTEXT object that represents the current driver context.

 ### -param RequestType

 The [ACX_REQUEST_TYPE enum](..\acxrequest\ne-acxrequest-acx_request_type.md) that is that is used to define the request type.